-Professional development it is priority.
+Professional development - it is a priority for the Adult Education staff, instructors, and the director.
 Incorporating more technology into coursework using computers, laptops, cell phone and iPads are critical for AE student success.
 The AE program at NMSU Carlsbad has 2 Aquos boards in two classrooms this technology (STEM program director provided 2 Aquos board to the AE program 2017) teachers are using this technology in class, students and as well as teachers are excited.

-Although not all teachers are able to attend conference, I bring information back to all to share what I have learned; teachers are encouraged to attend webinars as offered by COABE; NMDELT; NMAEA and other resources.
+Although not all teachers are able to attend conference because hold full-time jobs during the day, I bring information back to all and share best practices; teachers are encouraged to attend webinars as offered by COABE; NMDELT; NMAEA and other resources.
 Teachers also must meet quarterly to share BEST Practices and brain storm for ideas on retaining students.
 The NMAEA program offered a teachers institute in which the Math instructor participated and share the information with instructors who did not attend.